AspireIT: Computing Learning Experiences

 And, 75 percent of participants express interest in taking a future computing class.

 Research shows that AspireIT participants more easily identify with near-peer mentors, increasing their personal self-efficacy and confidence.
-To that end, NCWIT will launch two new AspireIT components to amplify and further the positive impact of near-peer instruction: the AspireIT Impact Award and the AspireIT Toolkit.
+To that end, NCWIT offers two AspireIT components to amplify and further the positive impact of near-peer instruction: the AspireIT Impact Award and the AspireIT Toolkit.

 AspireIT ToolkitLaunching Fall 2021, the Toolkit provides formal and informal educators (counselors, administrators, mentors, or other influencers) with connections to AiC Community members for assistance with putting on near-peer programs that draw from NCWIT research on creating equity in computing education.
 The Toolkit will provide planning resources, like curriculum, lesson plans, checklists, and evaluation tools.